rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 #### Calling Config::build and Handling Errors

-To handle the error case and print a user-friendly message, we need to update `main` to handle the `Result` being returned by `Config::build`, as shown in Listing 12-10.
+To владение the error case and print a user-friendly message, we need to update `main` to владение the `Result` being returned by `Config::build`, as shown in Listing 12-10.
 We’ll also take the responsibility of exiting the command line tool with a nonzero error code away from `panic!` and instead implement it by hand.
 A nonzero exit status is a convention to signal to the process that